dobaldev/dobaldev/README.md

 👋 HELLO, I'm @dobaldev.

-- 👀 I’m Fullstack Developer, with prefference for Web/Mobile Development & UX Design.
+- 👀 I’m Fullstack Developer, with prefference for Web/Mobile Development.
 - 🌐 I’m currently job in React, Node, Python, Flutter, Figma and any other language.
 - 🎯 Excited about: Cibersecurity, Blockchain, and Web 3.0.
 - 📫 How to reach me: @dobaldev (Twitter).